 If you’re enrolling as an organization, Apple requires a D-U-N-S (Data Universal Numbering System) number.
 This is a unique nine-digit identifier for businesses, issued by Dun & Bradstreet.

-The good news: it’s free to obtain.
-The not-so-good news: it takes 2-4 weeks in India to process.
-You can request one directly through Apple’s D-U-N-S lookup tool or from Dun & Bradstreet India.
+The good news: it’s free to get.
+The catch: it takes 2 to 4 weeks to process in India.
+Request one through Apple’s D-U-N-S lookup tool or from Dun & Bradstreet India.

-Start this process early.
-We’ve seen clients lose weeks because they didn’t realize they needed a D-U-N-S number before they could even begin the enrollment.
+Start this early.
+We’ve watched clients lose weeks because they didn’t know they needed a D-U-N-S number before they could even begin enrollment.

 Enrollment Requirements